FSEmbedded/releases-fus/README.txt

-F&S i.MX6 Yocto Release 2024.04.1 (fsimx6-Y2024.04.1)
+F&S i.MX8M-Plus OSM Yocto Release 2025.04.1 (osm8mp-Y2025.04.1)
 ==============================================================

 Please see the file

-  doc/FSiMX6_FirstSteps_eng.pdf
+  doc/FSiMX8MP_FirstSteps_eng.pdf

 for a description of how everything is installed and used.
 This doc sub-directory also contains other documentation, for example about the hardware of the boards and the starter kits.

-This is a maintenance release for all F&S boards and modules based on the i.MX6 CPUs from NXP.
+This is a maintenance release specific for the module "FS 8MP OSM-SF".

-Currently these are the modules armStoneA9, armStoneA9r2, armStoneA9r3, armStoneA9r4,
-efusA9, efusA9r2, PicoMODA9, NetDCUA9

-More boards may be added to this family in the future.
-All these boards can work with software that is created from this release package.

 Please note that Yocto releases use a 'Y' for the version number.
 The version counting is independent form other releases.